mvassilevsky/quotes-api/README.md

 * You can also add a `max_chars` param to the iframe or jQuery version to set a maximum length for returned quotes: ```<iframe src="https://quotes.herokuapp.com/libraries/math/iframe?max_chars=20"></iframe>``` will only return full quotes (text and author) whose length is at nost 20 characters.

-* Must use PostgreSQL for the database, as randomization of Postgres-specific.
+* Must use PostgreSQL for the database, as randomization is Postgres-specific.